numfocus/disc-unconference-2023-projects/unconference/volunteer-support-guide.md

 Event Attendance
 Sense of contribution
 Involvement in project, organization, group, event, etc.

-Structure
+# Structure
 Creating more and better structure around volunteering opportunities is an effective way to reduce the time burden placed on volunteers.
 Streamline tasks to reduce the amount of volunteer labor required to produce the same outcome.
 Roles and responsibilities can be more well defined to reduce the amount of time volunteers spend on ineffective or unproductive activities.
 Active management of volunteers can help organizations evaluate and continually adjust how work is divided up among individuals.

+*Recommendations to the organizations:*
-Make expectations and responsibilities explicit, bonus if there are time estimates Automate (tedious) work wherever possible.
+- Make expectations and responsibilities explicit, bonus if there are time estimates
+- Automate (tedious) work wherever possible.
-Make sure that the scope of work is appropriate for volunteers rather than paid contractors or employees
+- Make sure that the scope of work is appropriate for volunteers rather than paid contractors or employees

 # Experience
 Ensure volunteers have a positive experience when donating their time.
 Here are some tangible ways to support volunteers in their work and help reduce burnout.